Breach of confidence

 Dundas Lawyers helped a corporate client protect their confidential information and copyright material from a former employee and contractor.
 Read the full article to learn how they used detailed work and a chronology to secure justice for their client.

-• Are fiduciary duties owed by former directors?
+• Are fiduciary duties owed by former company directors?

 A former director’s duties and responsibilities to their previous company may not end with their resignation.
 Find out how the Advanced Fuels Technology Pty Ltd v Blythe & Ors [2018] VSC 286 case explored this concept and what the Court had to say.